TheresaLui/SelfHelpContent_v2/articles/problemscopingques-networking/problemscopingques-appgw-url.md

 			"id": "additional_details",
 			"order": 3,
 			"controlType": "multilinetextbox",
-			"displayLabel": "Please provide details of the issue", "required": false
+			"displayLabel": "Details of the issue.",
+			"watermarkText": "Provide additional information about your issue including error messages.", "required": false
 		}, {
 			"id": "learn_more_text",
 			"order": 4,
 			"controlType": "infoblock",
-			"content": "<a href='https://docs.microsoft.com/azure/application-gateway/'>Learn more</a> about Application Gateway."
+			"content": "<a href='https://docs.microsoft.com/azure/application-gateway/'>Learn more</a> about Application Gateway, including How to setup and troubleshooting steps."
 		}
 	]
 }